TepLabCode/TepkitDoc/_sources/tutorials/getting_started.md

 You can find the supported file formats at [this page](../file/_overview.md),

-Here is an example of parsing `vasp` files:
+Here is an example of parsing `boltztrap2` files:

 1. Import the class of your desired file format: